prismlabs-tech/prism-tools/mesh-tools/3dmesh-to-png-gif-converter/readme.md

 - Configurations (described below)

 ### Output
-- 180 PNG snapshots of the avatar at different rotation angles.
+- Up to 360 PNG snapshots of the avatar at different rotation angles.
 - GIF generated from the 180 png files.

 ## Dependencies